MCassimus/Windows-Script/README.md

 ## Scripts
 - Clean Start Menu ([Clean Start Menu.ps1](https://github.com/MCassimus/Windows-Script/blob/main/Scripts/Clean%20Start%20Menu.ps1))
 	- Replaces folders in start menu with their program shortcut where applicable
+	- Running the script in the parent directory adds this to the public profile and adds the directory to the user path environment variable for convenient use
 - Install Chocolatey ([Install Chocolatey.ps1](https://github.com/MCassimus/Windows-Script/blob/main/Scripts/Install%20Chocolatey.ps1))
 	- Installs the chocolatey package manager
 	- Creates a scheduled task to update programs every day at 5:00 AM